Denver MBA (full-time) ‘ 18

 Why did you choose Daniels for your graduate degree?

-I chose Daniels because of the personal growth the Denver MBA program was going to provide.
-That was the first thing that caught my attention because I knew that growing personally and professionally would make all the difference.
-In addition, the personalized attention that I got from the admissions staff was a game changer.
+I chose Daniels because of the personal growth opportunity the full-time Denver MBA program was going to provide, because I knew that growing personally and professionally would make all the difference.
+In addition, the personalized attention that I received from the admissions staff was a game changer.
 I went to a large undergrad university where I felt like just a number and not a person.
-Everyone at Daniels was really welcoming and helpful.
+That wasn’t the case at Daniels – everyone was really welcoming and helpful.

 What were you looking for in a business school?